glouppe/info8002-large-scale-data-systems/lecture4.md

 .center.width-80[![](figures/lec4/atomic-register.png)]

-.exercice[Show that linearizability is equivalent to validity + ordering.]
+.exercise[Show that linearizability is equivalent to validity + ordering.]

 ---